About the Ibero-American Action League

 Agustin Rodriguez

-Agustin serves as our Senior Director of Social Enterprises and Development, overseeing the Ibero Business Centers, Language Services, and Marketing and Development teams.
-The social enterprise programs (IBC and Language Services) are located all around the WNY and Finger Lakes regions of NYS.
-These programs provide entrepreneur services to all underserved in upstate NY, in addition to all manners of language services to organizations seeking to open to the Spanish speaking markets.
-The M&D team is tasked with the marketing strategy and fundraising initiatives of the League.
+Agustin serves as our Chief of Social Enterprises and Development, overseeing the Ibero Business Centers, Language Services, DEI, Workforce Development, and Marketing & Development teams.
+The social enterprise programs are located all around the WNY and Finger Lakes regions of NYS.
+These programs provide entrepreneur and workforce services to all underserved in upstate NY, in addition to all manners of diversity & language services to organizations seeking to open to the Spanish speaking markets.
+The M&D team is tasked with the marketing strategy and fundraising initiatives of the Ibero.

 Agustin joins Ibero with a background in banking and entrepreneurship.
 His background includes graduating from Roberts Wesleyan College with a double major in business and is graduate of the Latino Leadership Development Program from the United Way of Greater Rochester.
 He also serves in multiple boards around the City of Rochester and plays a key leadership role in the Rochester Hispanic Business Association.